local-ch/lhs/README.md

 end
 ```

-`item_key` key used to unwrap the actuall object from within the response body.
+`item_key` key used to unwrap the actual object from within the response body.

 `items_key` key used to determine items of the current page (e.g. `docs`, `items`, etc.).